apache/spark/UPDATING.md

 The scheduler.min_file_parsing_loop_time config option has been temporarily removed due to some bugs.

+### new `sync_parallelism` config option in celery section

+The new `sync_parallelism` config option will control how many processes CeleryExecutor will use to fetch celery task state in parallel.
+Default value is max(1, number of cores - 1)

 ## Airflow 1.10

 Installation and upgrading requires setting `SLUGIFY_USES_TEXT_UNIDECODE=yes` in your environment or